FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 [Link](https://github.com/arduino/ArduinoCore-megaavr/blob/master/.github/workflows/compile-muxto.yml)

-If the bootloader + MuxTO firmware is already on the chip, short SWDIO to GND to enter bootloader mode for direct USB programming.
+If the bootloader + an existing firmware is already on the chip, short SWDIO to GND to enter bootloader mode for direct USB programming.

 During the flashing of the ATmega4809 target, the programmer type needs to be JTAG2UPDI, as it essentially pretends to be a JTAG device, with a bit of a special 1200bps handshake in between.
 You will need to specify the target serial port.

-During the flashing process to the ATMega4809, this command is invoked: `/Users/panziyue/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino18/bin/avrdude -C/Users/panziyue/Library/Arduino15/packages/MegaCoreX/hardware/megaavr/1.0.8/avrdude.conf -v -patmega4809 -cjtag2updi -P/dev/cu.usbmodem14101 -e -Uflash:w:/var/folders/dx/mwn31wlj3db_q1112jfbg5qc0000gn/T/arduino_build_912921/Nina_RGB.ino.hex:i {bootloader.fuse0} {bootloader.fuse1} {bootloader.fuse2} {bootloader.fuse4} {bootloader.fuse5} {bootloader.fuse6} {bootloader.fuse7} {bootloader.fuse8} {bootloader.lock}`

-Each module for the fuse looks like: `-Ufuse0:w:{bootloader.WDTCFG}:m`

-For reading fuses: `/Users/panziyue/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino18/bin/avrdude -C/Users/panziyue/Library/Arduino15/packages/MegaCoreX/hardware/megaavr/1.0.8/avrdude.conf -patmega4809 -cjtag2updi -P/dev/cu.usbmodem14101 -Ufuse0:r:-:h`

 These were the fuses returned by avrdude: